pretzelhammer/rust-blog/posts/learning-rust-in-2020.md

 General AoC issues:
 - After you finish an exercise there's no way to see other people's Rust solutions unless you search from them on Google, and even after you find some there's no telling how good or idiomatic they are.

 To solve the above issue I recommend going through the 2018 Calendar problems and comparing your solutions to [BurntSushi's AoC 2018 Rust solutions](https://github.com/BurntSushi/advent-of-code).
 BurntSushi writes really clean, readable, idiomatic Rust code.
 If you want to go through the 2019 Calendar then I recommend comparing your solutions to [bcmyers' AoC 2019 Rust solutions](https://github.com/bcmyers/aoc2019).
-The reason I specifically suggest bcmyers' is because made a [youtube playlist of him coding up the solutions](https://www.youtube.com/playlist?list=PLQXBtq4j4Ozkx3r4eoMstdkkOG98qpBfg) and he does a great job of explaining his thought process and why he's doing what he's doing while he's coding.
+The reason I specifically suggest bcmyers' is because he made a [youtube playlist of him coding up the solutions](https://www.youtube.com/playlist?list=PLQXBtq4j4Ozkx3r4eoMstdkkOG98qpBfg) and he does a great job of explaining his thought process and why he's doing what he's doing while he's coding.

 Things AoC got right:
 - High quality, interesting, curated exercises that are tied together with a narrative.